 |Three or more people||

 Also, to be eligible for the HOC loan you need to attend a first time buyer class.
-I am one of the instructors for this class, and you may register at http://www.hcii.org.
-It’s a helpful, three hour course covering all aspects of the home buying process.
-You can also take the class online, by visiting http://homebuyers.mgic.com and your home buyer education code is email@example.com
+I have been one of the instructors for this class, and you may register at http://www.hcii.org.
+It’s a helpful, three hour course covering all aspects of the home buying process and it’s taught live.
+You can instead take the class online at your own pace, by visiting https://creditsmart.freddiemac.com/paths/homebuyer-u/ and taking the required class.

 Before, or after attending the class, please pre-qualify with me here: https://ajaffe.gofirsthome.com/startapp